 Braking safely is a fundamental skill for cycling and something that comes with practice.
 Kids that learn to ride on a coaster brake have a habit of relying on the back-pedal brake and often overlook the hand-operated brake.
 When they later step up to a bike with two hand levers, they’ll find the transition more difficult.
 They’ll learn that back-pedalling works to no effect and will have to get used to the hand levers.

 Start early!
 Use games and playful exercises to introduce your child to hand-operating brakes on their balance bike.
 This gives them the luxury of time to develop the fine motoric and it takes away the need to familiarize themselves later.

 Having child-specific brake levers is crucial; these need to be optimally set-up for small hands otherwise braking will feel like a Herculean task.
 Make sure that the brake lever is within reach – ideally adjustable – and that the brakes function well without requiring too much power.
 This is exactly why our woom ORIGINAL bikes are equipped with child-specific V-brakes.
-What's more, our bikes for young children (the woom 1+, 2 and 3) all feature a distinctive green lever for the rear brake, so that your child won’t have any problems distinguishing which lever functions which brake.
+What's more, our bikes for young children (the woom ORIGINAL 1, woom ORIGINAL 1 PLUS, woom ORIGINAL 2 and woom ORIGINAL 3) all feature a distinctive green lever for the rear brake, so that your child won’t have any problems distinguishing which lever functions which brake.

 To find out exactly why hand brakes are an asset to balance bikes and discover what makes a good hand brake on a balance bike, check out this article.

 Add in a few lighthearted dexterity exercises to help your child become accustomed to the feel of braking.
 There’s no need to rush the process; it’ll become second nature as they go along.